Matthewleslie12/clean-create-react-app/README.md

-## Clean Create-React-App
+## Cleaner-Create-React-App
-Clean Create-React-App is a script that removes unnecessary files that are generated when creating a React app using create-react-app.
+Cleaner-Create-React-App is a script that removes unnecessary files that are generated when creating a React app using create-react-app.
 This package removes the following files:

 ``public/logo192.png``,
 ``public/logo512.png``,